perezjquim/mkproj/README.md

-# mkproj
+# MKPROJ

-## Este script gera de forma automática um template para um projeto de software sob uma determinada linguagem de programação.
+## This script generates a generic template for a software project under a certain programming language.

-## Linguagens de programação:
+## Programming languages available:

 - Java
 - C